afcarl/aptcron/README.md

 Configuration
 -------------

+The script can run fine without any configuration parameter.

-This scripts behaviour can be configured either via the command-line (which always takes precedence) or via configuration files, it will parse, in order:
+The behaviour can be configured either via the command-line (which always takes precedence) or via configuration files, it will parse, in order:
 `/etc/aptcron.conf`, `/etc/aptcron.d/*.conf`, `./aptcron.conf` and
 `./aptcron.d/*.conf`.
 Files in `*.d` directories are parsed in alphabetic order.
 **aptcron** will merge all configuration files together, so you can split your configuration into as many files as you like.

-All configuration can be given in the config files or via the command-line, where they have to be prefixed with `--`.
+Almost all configuration can be given in the config files or via the command-line, where they have to be prefixed with `--`.
 The script runs fine without any configuration directive at all, if you are happy with the defaults.
 The syntax and defaults can be seen in this example:

     [DEFAULT]
     # If set to 'yes', aptcron won't update the index: